cpjobling/eg-151-microcontrollers/eg-151-assessment-2021-2022.md

 **Weeks 9 to 12**: The mini-project carries 35% of the marks for this module.

 All mini-projects will be based on the same core components.
 This approach has been very successful in Micromouse, where the starting point is the same for all the teams.
-This year, each student will be provided with a project briefing, which will take the form of a  suggested breadboard layout and an example programme, so that a working system can be constructed. his year, each Mini Project team will be given a plug-in breadboard, a HCS08QG8 microcontroller and a LCD alphanumeric display, capable of two lines of 16 characters.
+This year, you will be provided with a project briefing, which will take the form of a  suggested breadboard layout and an example programme, so that a working system can be constructed. his year, each Mini Project team will be given a plug-in breadboard, a HCS08QG8 microcontroller and a LCD alphanumeric display, capable of two lines of 16 characters.
 A suggested layout will be provided, showing how to connect the microcontroller to the LCD using the minimum number of pins.
 A demonstration programme will also be provided to show how the LCD can be updated with ASCII characters.

 Each Mini Project team must decide on an application for these core components, for example a digital multimeter, a frequency meter, an ultrasonic rangefinder, and so on.
 In each case, additional hardware and firmware must be connected to the core components to achieve the chosen application.

 Starting from the demonstration programme, it is possible to write a programme which converts numeric data into ASCII characters.
 The data could come from the built-in ADC, or from some form of sensor such as an ultrasonic rangefinder.
 Each team will decide on the method of converting and presenting the information on the LCD.

-An alternative project will be provided for students who are registered for temporary online teaching.
+An alternative project will be provided for you if  you are registered for temporary online teaching.

 The marking schedule for the Mini-Project may be found earlier in this document.

 **Week 11**: The **class test** carries 30% of the module mark.
 It will be based on the taught material from the lecture course and experience from the laboratory exercises.
 Many of the questions will be of the form, “what bits will be set on Port X if the following lines of code are executed” and will require a detailed understanding of the operation of the microcontroller.
 The class test will be delivered electronically via a Canvas Quiz and feedback will therefore be immediate aside from any text or essay questions that will have to be manually marked.

 **Week 12**: Assessment of mini-project.
 As mentioned above, the mini-project will be assessed on the basis of a successful demonstration of the completed project and a short report.
 The report should contain a reflection on what has been achieved in the mini-project, a well-commented programme listing, and photographs of the completed project.
-Other evidence may be provided at the discretion of the student.
+Other evidence may be provided at the your discretion.

 ## Specific rules for passing this module: